 At present, due to the Covid-19 crisis, the exam is not available in a classroom environment.
 However, for delegates attending a virtual or online course, the exam may be taken using the BCS online proctoring service.
 This exam consists of 40 multiple-choice questions with a pass mark of 26/40.

 You will be given a copy of the book ‘Business Analysis (Fourth edition)’ which is co-edited by Assist Directors Debra Paul and James Cadle, which supports the syllabus of the Foundation in Business Analysis certification.
-In addition, prior to the course start date, delegates can request 14 days complimentary online access to this module to allow them to familiarise themselves with the syllabus.

 If this course is part of your BCS Diploma in Business Analysis programme you have a choice of further modules which include the Core BA Diploma modules, Business Analysis Practice and Requirements Engineering.
 Candidates who have already completed Foundation in Business Analysis also need to pass one of the Specialist Practitioner modules, from Benefits Management and Business Acceptance, Systems Modelling Techniques, Modelling Business Processes, Systems Development Essentials and Data Management Essentials.
 The structure of the certification is shown here.